-Most listings are in the $20's per square foot per year.
-The Loma Alta region is going through a a boost in rates.
-In the last 3 months, the median rate increased $4 per sqft per year.
-That's a 19% rise in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Loma Alta submarket is seeing a an increase in rates.
+In the last 3 months, the median rate increased $22 per sqft per year.

-Compared to the rest of the San Diego market, the Loma Alta region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the San Diego market, the Loma Alta region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 18 listings have come on the market, which means leases most likley are leasing quickly.
+In the last 90 days, 19 listings have been listed, which means listings are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,690 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are close to 1 stories.
+Even though the median size is 2,700 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are around 1 floors.
 Most buildings in this area were built in 1983 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Loma Alta occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.